mattyoung101/tamara/papers/proposal/proposal.typ

 TaMaRa may be used to design defence systems.
 This is not considered a significant ethical issue.

 == Acknowledgements
-I would like to thank YosysHQ GmbH and Sandia National Laboratories for their support.
+I would like to thank YosysHQ (particularly N. Engelhardt) and Sandia National Laboratories for their advice and encouragement during the planning phase of this thesis.

 // = Conclusion
 // In this draft proposal, I have presented the plan and literature background for TaMaRa, an automated triple